 “What medications do I take for pain if I have had bariatric surgery?”

-After gastric bypass surgery it is important to be the steward of information that affects your life and health.
-This is an informal ‘kitchen table’ discussion of a medical topic – questions regarding your specific situation should always be directed towards your bariatric professionals – but it is YOUR body and it is important for YOU to know what meds damage your stomach.
-We are not doctors, but have known many bariatric post ops who were in ICU after NSAIDS ate a whole through a pouch or sleeve, so we know what we are warning you of.
+This is an informal discussion of a medical topic – questions regarding your specific situation should always be directed towards your bariatric professionals – but it is YOUR body and it is important for YOU to know what meds may damage your stomach.
+We are directly aware of bariatric post ops who woke up in ICU after NSAIDS ate a hole through a pouch or sleeve – this is real.

+It is important for you to understand this as some of your non bariatric doctors will tell you that it is okay for you to take ibuprofen WHEN IT IS NOT.
 Your dentist is not a bariatric expert and you should not rely on his knowing about your body modifications when he says that ‘Advil is fine’ for pain after a dental procedure.
 Ditto for your foot doctor.
 After having a minor in-office foot procedure, I was offered an NSAID for swelling.
-I told the doctor that I couldn’t take that category of drug after a gastric bypass, it initiated a discussion and now his office knows that bariatric patients cannot take Ibuprofen or Aspirin.
+I told the doctor that I couldn’t take NSAIDS after a gastric bypass, it initiated a discussion and now his office knows that bariatric patients cannot take Ibuprofen or Aspirin.
 It was not critical to my healing and I took Tylenol instead.
 I am the one who brought it up and said NO, because I am the one who is in charge of my body.

 What are NSAIDS?